crunaprotocol/cruna-protocol/README.md

+# Cruna Core Protocol
+## Introduction to Cruna - Revolutionizing Digital Asset Management

+Welcome to Cruna, a pioneering platform in the blockchain world, where the security and management of digital assets are reimagined.
+Cruna stands out with its unique approach to consolidating and safeguarding your digital treasures, from cryptocurrencies to NFTs, all under one roof.

+At the heart of Cruna lies the CrunaFlexiVault – a marvel in the NFT space, which is much more than just a digital safe.
+Each vault is an NFT itself, ingeniously owning and protecting an ERC-6551 smart wallet.
+This not only elevates the typical capabilities of NFTs but also introduces a fortress-like security layer to your digital assets, shielding them from the vulnerabilities often seen in standard digital wallets.

+But that's not all.
+In the world of Cruna, you're not just owning a vault; you're embracing a complete ecosystem of protection and control.
+With the Protector System, imagine appointing trusted guardians for your assets.
+These Protectors act as your personal security detail, overseeing and authorizing high-stakes transactions, ensuring that your assets move only when you want them to, and how you want them to.

+And there's more – the Safe Recipients feature.
+This lets you define a circle of trust, a whitelist of Ethereum addresses that are pre-approved for transactions.
+It's like having a VIP list for your digital assets, ensuring they interact only with the entities you trust.

+Lastly, the crown jewel of Cruna – the Sentinels.
+In an event where you're unable to manage your assets, these Sentinels, chosen by you, step in.
+They form a Quorum, a council of decision-makers, who collectively manage and transfer your assets, ensuring that your digital legacy is preserved and passed on just as you intended.

+In essence, Cruna is not just a platform; it's a paradigm shift in how digital assets are handled, offering unparalleled security, flexibility, and peace of mind.
+It's where your digital assets are not just stored but are truly secured, managed, and future-proofed.

-# Overview of Cruna and Protectors
+## Overview of Cruna and Protectors

-## CrunaFlexiVault
+### CrunaFlexiVault

-**CrunaFlexiVault** is an innovative component of the Cruna ecosystem, designed as an NFT that owns and protects an ERC-6551 smart wallet.
-This integration not only enhances the capabilities of ERC-721 NFTs but also brings a significant security enhancement to the ERC-6551 standard, which by itself does not include safeguards against certain vulnerabilities like phishing.
+The CrunaFlexiVault is an innovative NFT within the Cruna ecosystem, designed to own and protect an ERC-6551 smart wallet.
+This integration enhances ERC-721 NFTs capabilities and brings significant security enhancements to the ERC-6551 standard.

-### Features:
+#### Features:
 - **Smart Wallet Ownership**: The CrunaFlexiVault, as an NFT, owns an ERC-6551 smart wallet, providing a secure environment for digital assets.
-- **Enhanced Security for ERC-6551 Wallets**: It adds crucial security layers to the standard ERC-6551 wallets, protecting against common vulnerabilities and threats.
+- **Enhanced Security for ERC-6551 Wallets**: Adds crucial security layers to standard ERC-6551 wallets, protecting against vulnerabilities like phishing.

-### Usage:
+#### Usage:

-The primary use of the CrunaFlexiVault is to create a secure ERC-6551 smart wallet.
-This wallet can interact with other contracts and perform operations with enhanced security, beyond what traditional NFTs and standard ERC-6551 wallets offer.
+- The primary use of the CrunaFlexiVault is to create and manage a secure ERC-6551 smart wallet, enabling enhanced security and functionality beyond traditional NFTs and standard ERC-6551 wallets.

-## Protector System
+### Protector System

-The **Protector System** in Cruna complements the CrunaFlexiVault by adding an extra layer of security.
-It allows NFT owners to assign protectors to their ERC-6551 smart wallets, safeguarded within the CrunaFlexiVault.
+The Protector System complements the CrunaFlexiVault by adding an additional layer of security.
+It allows NFT owners to assign protectors to their ERC-6551 smart wallets, enhancing their safety.

-### Key Concepts:
+#### Key Concepts:

-- **Protector**: A designated Ethereum address to provide additional security for the ERC-6551 smart wallet owned by the CrunaFlexiVault.
+- **Protector**: Ethereum addresses designated to provide additional security for the ERC-6551 smart wallet owned by the CrunaFlexiVault.
-- **Flexible Management**: The system allows for dynamic management of protectors, enhancing the security of the ERC-6551 smart wallets.
+- **Flexible Management**: Dynamic management of protectors to enhance the security of ERC-6551 smart wallets.

-### Functionalities:
+#### Functionalities:

-- **Adding Protectors to Smart Wallets**: Owners can assign protectors to their ERC-6551 wallets within the CrunaFlexiVault, bolstering their security.
+- **Adding Protectors to Smart Wallets**: Bolsters security by enabling owners to assign protectors to their ERC-6551 wallets.
-- **Approval Process for Transactions**: Protectors play a key role in authorizing high-stakes transactions, adding a layer of verification for operations involving the ERC-6551 wallet.
+- **Approval Process for Transactions**: Protectors authorize high-stakes transactions, adding a verification layer for ERC-6551 wallet operations.
-- **Enhanced Protector Management**: Owners have the ability to manage protectors, which is crucial for the security of the ERC-6551 smart wallets housed within the CrunaFlexiVault.
+- **Enhanced Protector Management**: Crucial for the security of ERC-6551 smart wallets within the CrunaFlexiVault.

-### Use Cases:
+#### Use Cases:

-- **Secured Asset Storage**: The CrunaFlexiVault secures assets within the ERC-6551 smart wallets, safeguarding them from unauthorized access and phishing attacks.
+- **Secured Asset Storage**: Secures assets within ERC-6551 smart wallets from unauthorized access and phishing attacks.
-- **Protected High-Value Transactions**: For transactions involving significant assets in the ERC-6551 wallet, protectors provide necessary approvals, ensuring secure and verified transfers.
+- **Protected High-Value Transactions**: Protectors ensure secure and verified transfers of significant assets in ERC-6551 wallets.

-### Example Workflow:
+#### Example Workflow:

-#### Setting Up CrunaFlexiVault:

-- An NFT owner sets up the CrunaFlexiVault, which creates and secures an ERC-6551 smart wallet.
+- **Vault Setup**: Owners set up the CrunaFlexiVault, creating a secure ERC-6551 smart wallet.
-- They transfer their digital assets into this smart wallet for enhanced protection.

-#### Managing Protectors:

-- The owner assigns protectors to their ERC-6551 smart wallet, managed within the CrunaFlexiVault.
-- These protectors oversee and approve critical transactions, providing an additional security layer.
+- **Managing Protectors**: Assign protectors to oversee and approve critical transactions within the CrunaFlexiVault.

-## Conclusion

-The CrunaFlexiVault, in conjunction with the Protector system, offers a groundbreaking approach to securing digital assets in the Ethereum ecosystem.
-By safeguarding an ERC-6551 smart wallet as an NFT, Cruna provides unparalleled security and functionality, addressing the inherent vulnerabilities in standard ERC-6551 wallets and elevating asset protection to new heights.

----
 ## Safe Recipients in Cruna

-The "Safe Recipients" feature in Cruna is a crucial security mechanism that allows NFT owners to designate specific Ethereum addresses as trusted entities for transactions.
-This system plays a vital role in enhancing the control and safety of NFT transfers within the Cruna ecosystem.
+The "Safe Recipients" feature is a critical security mechanism in Cruna, allowing NFT owners to designate specific Ethereum addresses for safe transactions.

-### Key Concepts:
+#### Key Concepts:

-- **Safe Recipient**: A designated Ethereum address recognized as a trusted recipient for an NFT.
-This address is considered secure for transactions and interactions with the NFT.
+- **Safe Recipient**: Trusted Ethereum addresses recognized as secure for NFT transactions and interactions.
-- **Dynamic Management**: NFT owners have the ability to dynamically manage their list of safe recipients, adding or removing addresses as needed.
+- **Dynamic Management**: Allows owners to manage their list of safe recipients dynamically.

-### Functionalities:
+#### Functionalities:

-- **Designation of Safe Recipients**: Owners can designate certain addresses as safe recipients, ensuring transactions are secure and trusted.
+- **Designation of Safe Recipients**: Owners ensure transaction security by designating safe recipients.
-- **Protector's Authorization**: In cases where protectors are assigned, they can authorize or influence the designation of safe recipients.
+- **Protector's Authorization**: Protectors can authorize or influence the designation of safe recipients.
-- **Flexibility in Management**: The system allows for the easy addition or removal of safe recipients, adapting to the owner's changing requirements.
+- **Flexibility in Management**: Adaptation to the owner's changing requirements by easily adding or removing safe recipients.

-### Use Cases:
+#### Use Cases:

-- **Securing Transactions**: The feature ensures that NFTs are only transferred or interacted with by pre-approved, trustworthy addresses.
+- **Securing Transactions**: Ensures NFTs are transferred or interacted with only by pre-approved addresses.
-- **Enhanced Oversight by Protectors**: Protectors play a critical role in overseeing and authorizing the setting of safe recipients, particularly important for high-value or sensitive NFTs.
+- **Enhanced Oversight by Protectors**: Protectors oversee and authorize the setting of safe recipients, essential for high-value or sensitive NFTs.

-### Example Workflow:
+#### Example Workflow:

-#### Setting Up Safe Recipients:

-- An NFT owner, like `bob`, designates trusted addresses such as `alice` and `fred` as safe recipients.
+- **Setting Up Safe Recipients**: Owners designate trusted addresses as safe recipients.
-- Protectors, if any, can approve or suggest changes to these designations.

-#### Managing Recipients:

-- Owners can update the list of safe recipients, adding new ones or removing existing ones, with or without the involvement of protectors.
+- **Managing Recipients**: Update the list of safe recipients, with or without protector involvement.

-## Conclusion

-The Safe Recipients system in Cruna offers a robust framework for ensuring that NFT transactions occur within a trusted and secure network.
-By providing NFT owners with the tools to manage who can receive their assets, Cruna significantly enhances the safety and control over digital asset transactions.

----
 ## Sentinels and Beneficiary in Cruna: Proof of Life System with Quorum

-In Cruna's ecosystem, the "Sentinels" and "Beneficiary" features form the core of the Proof of Life system.
-This system is designed for the secure management of NFTs, especially in continuity-critical situations.
-The Quorum system among Sentinels, which activates after the Proof of Life period expires, is key to ensuring collective decision-making in these scenarios.
+The "Sentinels" and "Beneficiary" features are pivotal in Cruna's Proof of Life system, designed for the secure management of NFTs in continuity-critical situations.

-### Key Concepts:
+#### Key Concepts:

-- **Sentinels**: Trusted Ethereum addresses, such as estate executors, lawyers, or family members, designated to manage NFTs when the owner is incapacitated or deceased.
+- **Sentinels**: Trusted Ethereum addresses managing NFTs when the owner is incapacitated or deceased.
-- **Quorum System**: A requirement for Sentinels to reach a consensus on decisions, particularly regarding the transfer of assets, thus ensuring balanced and secure management.
+- **Quorum System**: Requirement for Sentinels to reach a consensus on decisions, particularly regarding asset transfers.

-### Functionalities:
+#### Functionalities:

-- **Sentinel Designation and Management**: Owners can appoint or remove Sentinels using the `setSentinel` function, with updates signified by `SentinelUpdated` events.
+- **Sentinel Designation and Management**: Owners appoint or remove Sentinels for secure management.
-- **Inheritance Configuration**: The `configureInheritance` function sets up the inheritance parameters, including the Quorum and the Proof of Life duration.
+- **Inheritance Configuration**: Sets inheritance parameters including Quorum and Proof of Life duration.
-- **Proof of Life Maintenance**: Owners can reset the Proof of Life timer via the `proofOfLife` function, impacting the Quorum system's activation.
+- **Proof of Life Maintenance**: Owners reset the Proof of Life timer, impacting the Quorum system's activation.

-### Use Cases:
+#### Use Cases:

-- **Estate and Asset Management**: In the event of an owner's death or incapacity, Sentinels ensure that NFTs are managed or transferred according to the owner's wishes.
+- **Estate and Asset Management**: Sentinels manage or transfer NFTs according to the owner's wishes in their absence.
-- **Collective Decision-Making**: The Quorum system mandates that Sentinels make decisions collectively, fostering balanced and fair management of assets.
+- **Collective Decision-Making**: Quorum system mandates collective decisions among Sentinels for balanced asset management.

-### Example Workflow:
+#### Example Workflow:

-#### Configuring Sentinels and Quorum:

-- An NFT owner assigns trusted individuals as Sentinels and configures the Quorum settings for collective decision-making.

-#### Engaging in Proof of Life:
+- **Configuring Sentinels and Quorum**: Owners assign Sentinels and configure Quorum settings.

-- The owner periodically updates their Proof of Life status, influencing the activation of the Quorum system among Sentinels.
+- **Engaging in Proof of Life**: Periodic updates by the owner influence the Quorum system among Sentinels.

-#### Sentinel-Led Asset Transfer:

-- Upon the owner's incapacity or death, Sentinels collectively decide on asset transfers, ensuring decisions are made per the owner's established guidelines.
+- **Sentinel-Led Asset Transfer**: Collective decision-making by Sentinels on asset transfers following the owner's guidelines.

-## Conclusion

-The Proof of Life system with Quorum, encompassing Sentinels and Beneficiary features in Cruna, offers a sophisticated approach to managing digital assets in sensitive situations.
-This system guarantees that NFTs are protected and transferred based on collective decisions, aligning with the original owner's intent and providing a robust framework for estate and asset management.

 ---
 ### Future developments